 Besides hiking, wildlife watching, and fishing, the park's beautiful scenic drive is one of the top destinations.
 The 42 mile long Scenic Loop will offer endless views of the amazing Grand Tetons mountain range, plus endless opportunities to see wildlife in their natural habitat.
 Moose, elk, and bison are frequently sighted, and occasionally black or grizzly bears.

-Jackson Hole offers a number of attractive attractions of its' own including 3 ski resorts, the National Elk Refuge, and the National Museum of Wildlife Art.
-Even better, you can also add in a Yellowstone trip (at least a whole day is needed), to knock out 2 parks in one vacation.
+Jackson Hole offers a number of attractive amenities of its' own including 3 ski resorts, the National Elk Refuge, and the National Museum of Wildlife Art.
+Even better, you can also add in a Yellowstone trip (at least a whole day is needed), to knock out 2 parks on one vacation.
 Both parks are connected via the Rockefeller Parkway, with the south entrance of Yellowstone lying a mere 57 miles from Jackson Hole.